b-cubed-eu/hackathon-projects-2024/README.md

 # B-Cubed Hackathon: Hacking biodiversity data cubes for policy

-This repository is for participants of the hackathon 2024 in Brussels.
+This repository is for participants of the April 2024 [B-Cubed Hackathon](https://b-cubed.eu/b-cubed-hackathon) in Brussels.
 Use it to share ideas, create issues, manage projects, publish materials and develop code.
+We can also create a project-specific repository for you.

 ## Projects